Apache Log4j: Mitigating risks

 Apache Log4j (Log4Shell) poses serious challenges for IT teams.
 In this article, I’ll discuss various tactical measures to navigate the current situation and provide strategic guidance for what to do after the immediate crisis abates.

 Log4j is a very useful tool incorporated in many Java code applications.
 There are so many places in code where a programmer wants to take some data and put it into a log, or some other kind of repository, for later action.
 Log4j does this — it takes a string and copies it from one place (i.e., the userid field in a login screen) and puts it somewhere else (i.e., the input area for an authentication process).
 Log4j does much more than a simple copy and paste, it also examines the string and interprets it.

-Interpretation is generally risky, because unless the program sanitises the code, things can go quite wrong.
-Log4j does not sanitise inputs, leaving servers vulnerable to RCE, which can ultimately lead to your enterprise’s valuable data being exfiltrated and ransomed.
+Interpretation is generally risky, because unless the program sanitizes the code, things can go quite wrong.
+Log4j does not sanitize inputs, leaving servers vulnerable to RCE, which can ultimately lead to your enterprise’s valuable data being exfiltrated and ransomed.